-There are so many claimants on the word ”Britpop’ that you would actually think it was one of the great terms for a musical genre!
-There seems to be more people claiming they made up the word than bands running around in the 20 year old scene!
+There are so many claimants on creating the term ”Britpop’ that you would actually think it was one of the greatest terms ever for a musical genre!

-The latest round of BBC Britpop docs have the fine broadcaster Stuart Maconie as the inventor of the word in 1994 in a Select article but then they would as Stuart is presenting the programme!
+The latest round of BBC Britpop docs have the fine broadcaster Stuart Maconie as the inventor of the word in 1994 in a Select article but then they would tell the story on their terms!

 The word Britpop, like the word punk, has a longer history…

 In 1987 John Robb was writing for the now-defunct music paper Sounds.
 That year Sounds had done a cover feature on the new British punk underground and called it ‘britcore’.
 Britpop was a piss-take on this and a reference to a word John Robb had already used in his early eighties fanzine, Rox which had been picked up and used by David Stubbs had used in his Monitor fanzine as well.

 In the late eighties, Robb often used the term to describe the new northern mini-explosion of guitar bands that was emerging pre-baggy as well as slightly later on bands like St. Etienne.

 Every now and then in the late eighties/early nineties, he would return to the word, kicking it about, sticking it into reviews in Sounds.
 That’s what writers did then- make up words for a laugh and see if they would stick like other Robb-isms like ‘noisenik’ and ‘Scallydelic’ and ‘pop/noise’.
 Some would fail miserably some became the narrative.

 The Britpop word sort of hung around and bounced around through the baggy days always slipping through the papers’ subs picky fingers and slowly began to stick and get used by other reviewers and a few years later it became part of the parlance of music press writing without anyone noticing and plenty of people thinking that they had made it up!